|

 can.
 And I will also consider how Zarathushtra's abstract thoughts interact

+with the subjective reality of experience.
 It is a matter of deep regret to

 me that I am neither a linguist nor a philologist.
 I do not know the Gathic